puthusseri/DeskBuildDetails/README.md

-# Zoho Local Build Details Extension
+# Local Build Details Extension

-This project is a browser extension designed to provide build details for Zoho Desk's local environment.
+This project is a browser extension designed to provide build details for Desk's local environment.
 It consists of the following files:

 - `content.js`: Main JavaScript file containing the extension's logic.
 - `manifest.json`: Manifest file describing the extension's metadata and permissions.
 - `styles.css`: Stylesheet for the extension's UI.

 ## Features
-- Displays build details for Zoho Desk locally.
+- Displays build details for Desk locally.
 - Customizable UI via CSS.

 ## Installation